 Every Node.js developer appreciates when the code he interacts with is tidy and well-structured.
 This is where linters may come in handy.
 They are the development tools for analyzing your code quality.
 Linters consist of multiple analysis parameters:

 Conventions.
-Depending on the linter standard, linting tool may highlight your uppercase camel style, spaces instead of tabs, etc.
+Depending on the linter standard, the linting tool may highlight your uppercase camel style, spaces instead of tabs, etc.

 Logic checkers.
 Linters can track unused variables and the ones used before initiation;